frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 ### Ready to distribution

-Having the build finished, you will need to pack the extension into the format requested by browser extension storage.
-I have to note that in the Safari's case there is no such a store but they can show your extension is their gallery and link to where you host it if you match their requirements.
+Having the build finished, you need to pack the extension into a format requested by the browser extension storage.
+I have to note that in the Safari's case there is no such store but they can show your extension in their gallery and link to where you host it if you match their requirements.

-For Chrome you only need to pack into `.zip`.
+For Chrome, you only need to pack into a `.zip`.
 It is signed and verified in the Chrome Web Store.

 ```js
 gulp.task('chrome-dist', function () {